pra-navi/tp/docs/DraftUserGuide.md

 ```

 - Edits the task at the specified `INDEX`.
-- The index refers to the index number shown in the displayed task list with the `listTask` command.
+- The index refers to the index number shown in the task list currently displayed.
 - Specify a new title with the `t/` prefix.
 This field is **optional**.
 - Specify a new note with the `n/` prefix.
 This field is **optional**.